 What Is Zoloft?

-Zoloft is one of the most popular antidepressants in the United States.
-It is the brand name for sertraline, a drug which alleviates the symptoms of depression, obsessive compulsive disorder (OCD), panic and anxiety disorders, post-traumatic stress disorder (PTSD), and premenstrual dysphoric disorder.
+Zoloft is one of the most popular Antidepressants in the United States.
+It is the brand name for Sertraline, a drug which alleviates the symptoms of depression, obsessive compulsive disorder (OCD), panic and anxiety disorders, post-traumatic stress disorder (PTSD), and premenstrual dysphoric disorder.
 Doctors sometimes prescribe Zoloft off-label to treat eating disorders and insomnia as well.
 Those taking the medication should do so according to their prescription or else risk developing Zoloft addiction.

-Zoloft is a selective serotonin reuptake inhibitor (SSRI), a type of medication that stabilizes the amount of serotonin in the brain.
+Zoloft is a Selective Serotonin Reuptake Inhibitor (SSRI), a type of medication that stabilizes the amount of serotonin in the brain.
 Serotonin is a neurotransmitter which regulates and balances emotions, so many people who have low levels of serotonin suffer from depression and other mental disorders.
 SSRIs work by blocking the brain’s neurons from absorbing serotonin.
-As a result, more serotonin is available to facilitate connections between neurons, and this relieves disorders which arise from a shortage of the neurotransmitter.
+As a result, more serotonin is available to facilitate connections between neurons; this can relieve disorders that arise from a shortage of the neurotransmitter.
 When a person has healthy levels of serotonin, they tend to experience better emotions, sleep more easily, and enjoy greater energy and interest in life.

-Zoloft is a prescription drug and it can exist in the form of a pill, tablet, or liquid.
+Zoloft is a prescription drug that can exist in the form of a pill, tablet, or liquid.
 In most cases, a person who uses the medication properly will take it only once a day.
-Zoloft is generally safe and research has proven that it can be an effective source of treatment.
+Zoloft is generally safe, and research has proven that it can be an effective source of treatment.
 However, Zoloft also carries risks for misuse, dependence, withdrawal, and overdose.

 Zoloft withdrawal is a form of SSRI Discontinuation Syndrome.
 This condition will affect about 20% of people who use an SSRI.
-Since Zoloft has a short half-life (the length of time a drug stays in the bloodstream before it leaves the body), when someone decides to stop taking Zoloft, its effects quickly wear off.
-For this reason, if a person suddenly stops taking Zoloft, their serotonin levels will abruptly decline.
-That’s why health care professionals often wean their patients off the medication by gradually reducing the amount they take until they completely stop, a method which is sometimes called a “tapering strategy.”
+Since Zoloft has a short half-life (the length of time a drug stays in the bloodstream before it leaves the body), when someone decides to stop taking Zoloft its effects quickly wear off.
+That means if a person suddenly stops taking Zoloft, their serotonin levels will abruptly decline.
+That’s why health care professionals often wean their patients off the medication by gradually reducing the amount they take until they stop completely, a method sometimes called a “tapering strategy.”

-The brain will adjust to post-Zoloft serotonin levels, but until it does, the body may react adversely to lower amounts of serotonin in the nervous system.
+The brain will adjust to post-Zoloft serotonin levels, but until it does the body may react adversely to lower amounts of serotonin in the nervous system.
 The symptoms of SSRI Discontinuation Syndrome usually last for one to three weeks.
-The severity of the withdrawal symptoms will vary depending on how long a person has taken Zoloft.
+The severity of the withdrawal symptoms will vary depending on how long a person had been taking Zoloft.
 In many cases, people will experience rebound depression or anxiety when they stop taking the medication.
 The other possible symptoms of Zoloft withdrawal are:

 - Lack of concentration